 Fiona is an SRA-approved assessor for Higher Court advocacy in England & Wales.
 She has been assessing solicitors' Higher Rights of Audience for CPD Training (UK) since 2012.
 She is also an approved assessor in Northern Ireland.

 For CPD Training (UK), Fiona has taught arbitration advocacy twice for CMS in Vienna and twice for Bär and Karrer in Zurich.
 She is a faculty member of the National Institute for Trial Advocacy in the United States, and has taught many times in Boston, New York, San Francisco and San Diego.
-She is also a faculty member on NITA’s Advocacy Teacher Training programme in New York.
+She is the only non-US team leader on the annual San Francisco programme.

 Fiona was jointly responsible for the creation of the Law Society of Northern Ireland Advanced Advocacy Course, which has gained statutory recognition as the basis of qualification for Solicitor Advocates in Northern Ireland.
 The course has now been running for 18 years and Fiona is the Course Director.
 She is also responsible for the training of the faculty (judges and senior practitioners) and quality on this course.